kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 - The best-fit value of `r` (signal strength), which is `1.0`
 - The uncertainty on `r`, which is approximately `±0.006`, or 0.6%

-How Does This Compare to the Significance?
-- The **significance** gives a measure of how likely it is that the observed signal stands out from the background — useful for discovery.
-- The **likelihood fit** provides the uncertainty on the signal strength, which is key for precision measurements.

-Is 0.6% uncertainty better or worse than what you got from the cut-based significance?
-Why?
+> *Exercise:*  How does 0.6% uncertainty compares to the uncertainty from the significance?
+Is it better or worse?
 Think about:
-- Whether combining bins gives you more statistical power
+> - Whether combining bins gives you more statistical power
-- How much information you lost by applying a single tight cut
+> - How much information you lost by applying a single tight cut
-- The advantages of fitting a shape vs. counting events
+> - The advantages of fitting a shape vs. counting events